existedinnettw/prefect-docker-compose/README.md

 docker compose --profile server --profile minio up
 ```

-Although Prefect Server won't need to talk to MinIO, Prefect agents and the Prefect CLI will need to talk to both MinIO _and_ Prefect Server to create and run depoyments, so it's best to start them simultaneously.
+Although Prefect Server won't need to talk to MinIO, Prefect worker and the Prefect CLI will need to talk to both MinIO _and_ Prefect Server to create and run depoyments, so it's best to start them simultaneously.

 After the MinIO container starts, you can load the MinIO UI in your web browser by navigating to `http://localhost:9000`.
 Sign in by entering `minioadmin` as both the username and password.

 Create a bucket named `prefect-flows` to store your Prefect flows, and then click **Identity->Service Accounts** to create a service account.
-This will give you an access key and a secret you can enter in a Prefect block to let the Prefect CLI and agents write to and read from your MinIO storage bucket.
+This will give you an access key and a secret you can enter in a Prefect block to let the Prefect CLI and workers write to and read from your MinIO storage bucket.

 After you create a MinIO service account, open the Prefect UI at `http://localhost:4200`.
 Click **Blocks**, then add a **Remote File System** block.
 Give the block any name you'd like, but remember what name you choose because you will need it when creating a deployment.